db47h/rand64/README.md

 through the rand.Rand64 interface.
 In order to do a fair comparison with the Go standard library's rng, all benchmarks now through a rand.Source64 interface.

+## Go module support

+rand64 supports go modules.
+Previous versions 1.x and 2.x have been moved to their respective branches.
+Since semver tags with no go.mod seemed to upset go modules, tags for these versions have been reset.

 [PRNGShoutout]: http://xoshiro.di.unimi.it/
 [travisImg]: https://travis-ci.org/db47h/rand64.svg?branch=master
 [travis]: https://travis-ci.org/db47h/rand64